chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/1-prerequisites.md

 3. **Accessibility**: Ensure that the installation site is easily accessible for maintenance and troubleshooting purposes.

-4. **Weather protection**: Avoid installing the device in areas prone to flooding, excessive moisture, or direct exposure to harsh weather conditions.

-5. **Security**: Choose a location that minimizes the risk of theft or vandalism.
+4. **Security**: Choose a location that minimizes the risk of theft or vandalism.

 Once you have gathered all the necessary tools, materials, and equipment, and have selected an appropriate installation site, you can proceed with the installation process as described in the following sections of this manual.